Tablespoons to Grams Conversion Calculator

 How to Convert Tablespoons to Grams

-To convert a tablespoon measurement to a gram measurement, multiply the volume by 14.786765 times the density of the ingredient or material.
+To convert a measurement in tablespoons to grams, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in grams per tablespoon (g/tbsp).

-Thus, the volume in grams is equal to the tablespoons multiplied by 14.786765 times the density of the ingredient or material.
+Thus, the weight in grams is equal to the volume in tablespoons multiplied by 14.7868 times the density (in g/mL) of the ingredient, substance, or material.

 Tablespoons and grams are both commonly used to measure cooking ingredients.